 Even though Route 66 has been decommissioned since 1985, it still remains a path shrouded in mystery and a sense of wonder.
 The idea of this uniquely American road trip has fascinated me for as long as I can remember and it’s time to discover the romance behind the road.

-Today is the day we begin our 50-day journey across the great American landscape via Route 66!
+Join us as we begin our 50-day journey across the great American landscape via Route 66!
+And it all starts in Chicago…

-I am from the south side of Chicago and we now live in the suburbs, just a short train ride away.
+I was born and raised on the south side of Chicago, but my husband and I now live in the suburbs, just a short train ride away.
 So instead of driving into the city, we chose to take the Metra train down and cross off a few items we’ve been meaning to do.

 The fountain runs from early May to mid-October and spouts water up to a height of 150 feet in the air every 20 minutes.